graphql-compose/graphql-compose/docs/intro/quick-start.md

 ## Source code

 That's all for this small demo.
-Source code of this example can be found in [graphql-compose-boilerplate](https://github.com/graphql-compose/graphql-compose-boilerplate).
+Source code of this example can be found at [graphql-compose-boilerplate](https://github.com/graphql-compose/graphql-compose-boilerplate).

 ## Screenshots